PerfectlySoft/PerfectDocs/guide/MongoDB.md

 The project will now build in Xcode and start a server on localhost port 8181.

->   **Important:** When a dependancy has been added to the project, the Swift Package Manager must be invoked to generate a new Xcode project file.
+>   **Important:** When a dependency has been added to the project, the Swift Package Manager must be invoked to generate a new Xcode project file.
 Be aware that any customizations that have been made to this file will be lost.

 ### Importing MongoDB for Use in Your Project